 Description: This is the first course in a two-semester sequence of Elementary Algebra courses.
 Instruction includes units on the real number system, linear equations and inequalities in one variable, linear equations and inequalities in two variables, systems of linear equations in two and three variables, and introduction to functions.
-E. S. Su
+F, S, Su test score.